How to prevent skin cancer

 Seek shade when appropriate, remembering that the sun’s rays are strongest between 10 a.m. and 2 p.m.
 If your shadow is shorter than you are, seek shade.

-Wear protective clothing, such as a lightweight long-sleeved shirt, pants, a wide-brimmed hat and sunglasses with UV protection, when possible.
+Wear sun-protective clothing, such as a lightweight and long-sleeved shirt, pants, a wide-brimmed hat and sunglasses with UV protection, when possible.
 For more effective sun protection, select clothing with an ultraviolet protection factor (UPF) label.

 Apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher.
 Broad-spectrum sunscreen provides protection from both UVA and UVB rays.

 Use sunscreen whenever you are going to be outside, even on cloudy days.

 Apply enough sunscreen to cover all skin not covered by clothing.
 Most adults need about 1 ounce — or enough to fill a shot glass — to fully cover their body.

 Don’t forget to apply to the tops of your feet, your neck, your ears and the top of your head.